Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/chart/properties.md

 **Center**

-<span style="FONT-WEIGHT: normal">Specifies that the title is aligned to the center of the axis.
+Specifies that the title is aligned to the center of the axis.

 **Far**

-<span style="FONT-WEIGHT: normal">Specifies that the title is aligned far from the beginning of the axis.
+Specifies that the title is aligned far from the beginning of the axis.

 **Near**

-<span style="FONT-WEIGHT: normal">Specifies that the title is aligned near the beginning of the axis.
+Specifies that the title is aligned near the beginning of the axis.

 </td>